Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 10. Sew around all four edges, backstitching at the start and finish, making sure to leave a 1.5″-2″ opening along the bottom edge for turning.
 Carefully trim the corners and the excess hair elastic.

-11. Turn your work inside out, using a turning tool or dull pencil to poke out the corners, press.
+11. Turn your work inside out, using a turning tool or dull pencil to poke out the corners, and press.
 Top stitch very close to the edge, making sure to close up the opening.

 12. On the side opposite the hair tie, center your button 1.5″ from the short edge.
 Mark with a pen.
 Start sewing your button from the front side, so that you end up with your knot finishing under the button.
 This leaves your backing nice and neat!